Governance Consulting Services

 Visit the Basic Legal and Governance Resources for School Board Members page for an introductory compilation of resources.

-Effective school boards commit to a vision of high expectations for student achievement and quality instruction and define clear goals toward that vision.
+Create a mission and vision, and use it to direct your priorities and goals: Effective school boards have a moral imperative to commit to a vision of high expectations for student achievement and quality instruction and define clear goals toward that mission and vision.
 The WASB can assist in moving a vision from paper into practice.

 Since the process is tailored to the planning needs of the school district and balanced with current resource availability (staff, budget, and local resources), it is designed to take place in a reasonable time period.
 The cost is calculated on a time-needed basis and is dependent on the scope and goals of the school district for their Stakeholder-Driven Strategic Planning effort.
 As a result of the planning process, a number of documents or deliverables will be produced to help guide the school district.
 These documents will be used by the Strategic Planning Committee to analyze the school district performance and to aid in the development of the strategic plan.

 Develop Your District’s Vision For the Future (Wisconsin School News, August 2016)

 Develop visionary board policies: Policymaking is one of the school board’s most important functions.
 Through policy, the board sets the educational goals for the district and provides directives for administrators and other staff to follow while working toward achieving the goals.
 Policymaking is a continuous process whereby existing policies are reviewed regularly to see if they are effective and up to date and new policies are developed as they are needed.